 Get the Requirements Right Early and Come Up with a Game Plan

-Planning gets a bad rep in agile organizations, but it ends up being critical in the long term.
+Planning gets a bad rep in fast moving organizations, but it ends up being critical in the long term.
 Doing some planning almost always ends up being much better than no planning at all.
 What you want to do is plan until you have a general direction defined and start iterating towards that.
 There are a few questions can help getting these requirements right:

 - What are the things that we want in the near future?
 You want to pick the path that gives you the most options for the expected future.